 More information can be found on our Coronavirus information pages.

 Coronavirus visiting precautions

-We ask that visitors do not visit if they have any symptoms of COVID-19, you are within a self-isolation period or you have tested positive.
+We ask that visitors do not visit if they have any symptoms of COVID-19.

 At Southern Health we are committed to reducing all infection.
 We do this in a number of ways.